SungJaeYu/SungJaeYu.github.io/about.md

 ## About

-I am Embedded Software Engineer at Republic of Korea To study Deep Learning, Embedded Software, Algorithm etc..
+I am Programmer at Republic of Korea AF
+Blog For Study